Pittsburgh Pirates

 I’m so proud of my little Bucaroo…

-PNC Park With Kids, Tip #2) Join the Bucaroos.
 By all means have your kid enrolled in the Pirates Bucaroos fan club.
 There are free memberships that include tickets and buy-one-get-one offers, but the paid membership is well worth the few extra bucks: four tickets and front of the line privileges on run the bases days.

 It’s more popular than it looks.
 I was early.

-PNC Park With Kids, Tip #3) The Kids Play Area.
 The Pirates have built a respectable kids play area in the right field corner of the ballpark (keep this in mind choosing seats, incidentally).
 There’s a wiffle ball field and slides and such, and it’s a place where the kids can burn off energy before the game.
 If you want to be the first ones there, try going in through the much lesser used right field gate.

 Oh, one other thing…don’t forget that there’s a Bucaroos food stand in the left field corner, with smaller portions and prices for kids.
 Bonus tip at no extra charge!

 There you go…some helpful things to know for your next Pirates game with the little ones.
-Stay tuned for more tips, I got a million of ’em.
+Stay tuned for more tips, I got a million of ’em!

 (Note: this article contains affiliate links.
 If you use an affiliate link to make a purchase, Ballpark E-Guides earns a commission, at no extra cost to you.
 Thanks for your support!)